yy-lab/know-hows-faqs/FAQ.md

 `id_ed25519.pub` can be different depending on how you generated your ssh key.

+### It is annoying to setup a new server or new computing environments.
+Any solution?

+Create a [dotfile](https://dotfiles.github.io) repo.
+A dotfile repo efers to a repo that contains all the settings (e.g., git, vim, shell, python, etc.) as well as a script to install them into a new environment.
+For each new computer to set up, you can simply clone & install it and you're done with the setup.

+### Can I avoid typing the full hostname whenever I ssh into a server?

+Yes!
+You should use ssh confg.
+You can store all kinds of pre-configured settings for each server by using ssh config.

 ### How can I easily ssh into the computing servers that are not open to the world?

 You can add the following to your `~/.ssh/config` (explanation: https://backdrift.org/transparent-proxy-with-ssh).